Four Ways to Run Parallel Rsyncs to Speed Up Synchronization

 While it’s possible to run Rsync twice in two directories to approximate a two-way Rsync, Rsync is a tool designed for one-way synchronization.
 This limits Rsync’s utility for certain use cases, such as disaster recovery.

-But Resilio Connect can sync in any direction, such as one-way, two-way, one-to-many, many-to-one, and N-way sync.
+But Resilio Platform can sync in any direction, such as one-way, two-way, one-to-many, many-to-one, and N-way sync.

 N-way sync is especially useful for use cases that require fast synchronization of many endpoints or high availability.